nrsyed/nrsyed.com/content/blog/pb-scraper3.md

     manager.db.insert_avatar(avatar)
 {{< / highlight >}}

 # Scraping a thread

+Scraping content (like a thread) is
-Scraping content is similar to scraping user profiles, but there are a few differences.
-Let's look at scraping a thread to see how we handle those differences.
+Though the act of scraping content is largely similar to that of scraping users, it differs in a couple ways.
+Let's use [scrape_thread()][44] (found in [scrape.py][32]) to explore these differences.

-Back to [scrape.py][32] scrape_thread() function.
-The function first grabs the page source as before, scrapes some basic information about the thread (thread ID, the thread title, whether the thread is locked or stickied, the create user ID, etc.).
-Before proceeding with posts, we first check whether the create user is a guest:
+The function first grabs the page source as before, extracts some basic information about the thread (thread ID, the thread title, whether the thread is locked or stickied, etc.).
+Before scraping the posts, we first check whether the create user is a guest:

 {{< highlight python "linenos=true,linenostart=378" >}}
     # If the create user id is 0, it means the user who created the thread